The number of active vendors in most organisations means that it is challenging, if not impossible, to effectively monitor them all.

 Once you’ve got all your information in one place, it’s time to focus on capturing performance data.
 For many businesses, tracking performance may be as brief as an internal conversation about how things are going.
 For others, it might not even take place until something has fallen short of the mark.

 Tracking vendor performance needs to be a proactive process.
 It isn’t just about whether or not obligations have been fulfilled.
-It’s about pre-empting when performance could go awry and putting a strategy in place to prevent it from happening.
+It’s about pre-empting when performance could go awry and putting a strategy in place to prevent it.

 Collect, analyse and measure vendor performance feedback